Observatory Inlet: Features

-Observatory Inlet is an inlet on the North Coast of British Columbia.
-It is a northward extension of Portland Inlet, other branches of which include the Portland Canal.
-The entrance of Observatory Inlet, from Portland Inlet, lies between Ramsden Point and Nass Point.
-Ramsden Point also marks, to the west, the entrance of Portland Canal.
+A 60 m aquatic sill divides Observatory Inlet from Portland Inlet, tidal flows over the sill are known to be energetic and capable of producing internal waves, hydraulic jumps and other internal disturbances.

+Etymology

 Observatory Inlet was named by George Vancouver in 1793, because he set up his observatory on the shore of the inlet, at Salmon Cove, in order to calibrate his chronometers.
 His two vessels, HMS Discovery and HMS Chatham, stayed in Salmon Cove from July 23 to August 17, 1793.
 During this time a boat surveying expedition under Vancouver himself explored Behm Canal.

 Vancouver also named three headlands at the entrance of Observatory Inlet: Maskelyne Point, for Nevil Maskelyne, the Astronomer Royal, Wales Point, for William Wales, the mathematical master who sailed with James Cook, and Ramsden Point, after the famed mathematical instrument-maker Jesse Ramsden.

 Geography

 Observatory Inlet has two main arms, the northwest and longer one being named Hastings Arm, fed by the Kshwan River, and Alice Arm, an east arm, fed by the Kitsault River.
 Hastings Arm is approximately 30 km in length, and runs on a nearly true north–south axis, Alice Arm is approximately 25 km in length and bends sharply, running on a roughly northeast–southwest axis.

 From their merger to the mouth of Observatory Inlet is approximately 50 km in length, running south-southwest to its merger with the Portland Canal just southwest of Nass Bay, which is an arm of Observatory Inlet and the saltwater outer estuary of the Nass River.

-Of many islands in the inlet, Granby Island and Brooke Island are located at the intersection of the Hastings and Alice Arms.
-Granby Island and Granby Bay are named for Granby Consolidated Mining, Smelting and Power Company, which built and operated the mining town of Anyox, located on Granby Bay.
+Of many islands in the inlet, Granby Peninsula and Brooke Island are located at the intersection of the Hastings and Alice Arms.
+Granby Peninsula and Granby Bay are named for Granby Consolidated Mining, Smelting and Power Company, which built and operated the mining town of Anyox, located on Granby Bay.